Ms. Monika Meler, Head

 Room 1070B, Fine Arts Building

 The Department of Art and Design has four comprehensive undergraduate degree programs and a minor in art.
 The undergraduate programs include the Bachelor of Fine Arts (BFA) with a major in studio art, the Bachelor of Fine Arts with a major in interior design, the Bachelor of Fine Arts with a major in art education, and the Bachelor of Arts with a major in art.
 The BFA degrees with majors in art, interior design, and art education are professional degrees.
 The goal of the professional programs is to develop the knowledge, skills, concepts, and sensitivities essential to the professional life of an artist, designer, or educator, and to prepare students who may be interested in pursuing graduate studies.
 The program of the Bachelor of Arts (BA) degree with a major in art enables students to develop the range of knowledge, skills, and competencies expected of those holding a liberal arts baccalaureate degree with a major in art and allows the flexibility to design a comprehensive liberal arts curriculum that may include a minor outside of art.

 Each program of study has a sequentially based curriculum beginning the first semester of the freshman year, which includes foundation courses leading to advanced courses.
-Students should plan to be advised in the Department of Art as soon as they identify an interest in an art degree program.
+Students should plan to be advised in the Department of Art and Design as soon as they identify an interest in an art degree program.
 Students who delay entering the major until completion of the Core Curriculum may prolong their academic careers.
 Students in each program have the opportunity to pursue in-depth study in one or more disciplines taught in the department.
 Some upper division courses may be repeated for advanced content to allow further development within the discipline.